YuanL12/TDA_Updating_Persistence/README.md

-# TDA_Updating_Persistence
+# TDA Updating Persistence
-This is a project about updating persistence mentored by Dr. Nelson.
+This is a project about updating persistence mentored by Dr. Bradley Nelson.
+Here is the [pre-print](https://arxiv.org/abs/2108.05022).

 ## Setup
 If you want to run C++ files, please use the following command for cloning submodule as well (since BATS is a submodule)